amandawang90-spec/neuefische-data-analysis-180825-tableau_module_and_projects/12-DataanalyticsLifecycle/recap_teamwork2.md

-## Day 12: Analytics Lifecycle, PM, and Ethics
+## Analytics Lifecycle, PM, and Ethics
 - What are the main phases of the **Data Analytics Lifecycle**?
 - How does **project management** apply to analytics work?
 - Why is communication important in analytics projects?